diku-dk/staffeli/docs/source/architecture.rst

 is used to distinguish different cachable entities (e.g., course and assignment).

-Cachable entities can be initialized with a path or search directory:
+Cachable entities can be initialized with a path, which is optionally walked up to find a matching cache entry:

   * If initialized with a path to a cache entry, or its containing directory, the file is loaded without further a due (failing if the cachename does not match).

-  * If a search directory is given (e.g., current working directory), ``staffeli`` walks up the file system hierarchy starting at the given search path, looking for a matching cache entry. (``staffeli`` will walk at most 8 levels up in the filesystem hierarchy.)
+  * If allowed to walk, ``staffeli`` walks up in the filesystem hierarchy, until a matching cache entry is found, if any. ``staffeli`` eventually gives up at ``/``, if not earlier.

+  * By default, the path is set to ``.`` i.e., the current working directory.

+Cachable entities which have no backing cache should simply not call the constructor.

-The search directory approach is useful if you would like to find some containing cache entry while deep inside the file system hierarchy (e.g., find the course while marking a submission).
+The filesystem walk is useful if you would like to find some containing cache entry while deep inside the file system hierarchy (e.g., find the course while marking a submission).